Popular Mechanics - Shop, Reborn

 Eventually, though, the system became overloaded.
 The workbench got buried under an impenetrable pile of old tools, half-done projects and stacks of lumber.
 The pegboard ran out of space for any more hooks, and it strained under the weight of my ever-growing tool collection.
 It was clear that my shop needed a facelift.
 But rather than just tidying up the tools and clearing off the workbench, I decided to strip the entire space down to the bare floor and walls and start from scratch.

 My primary goal was to create a better-organized workspace, but I also wanted it to look great.
-So I built it out of
+So I built itout of

-including fat black iron pipe, rock-hard maple butcher block and polished aluminum diamond-plate pegboard.
+materials not ordinarily found in a home shop,including fat black iron pipe, rock-hard maple butcher block and polishedaluminum diamond-plate pegboard.
 I couldn’t be happier with the results.

 Installing the Pegboard